attilammagyar/js80p/README.txt

 1. Download JS80P from its website at https://attilammagyar.github.io/js80p
 2. Extract the ZIP archive.
-3. Depending on which plugin type you downloaded, copy "js80p.dll" on Windows, or "js80p.so" on Linux to thee folder where you keep your VST 2.4 plugins, or copy "js80p.vst3" to your VST 3 folder.
+3. Depending on which plugin type you downloaded, copy "js80p.dll" on Windows, or "js80p.so" on Linux to the folder where you keep your VST 2.4 plugins, or copy "js80p.vst3" to your VST 3 folder.

 The "presets" folder in the archive contains a few sounds that you can load by